scolapicchioni/blazor/Lab02/readme.md

 ## The NavLink component

-The very last thing for this lab is to sprinkle some [navigation links](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-5.0#navlink-and-navmenu-components) here and there, so that the user can go to the different pages more easily, without having to write the url by hand.
+The very last thing for this lab is to sprinkle some [navigation links](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-7.0#navlink-and-navmenu-components) here and there, so that the user can go to the different pages more easily, without having to write the url by hand.

 Let's start with the `AllPhotos.razor`.

-We will insert a link to view the details, update and delete for each product (passing the specific id to the route) and one link to create a new product.
+We will insert a link to view the details, update and delete for each photo (passing the specific id to the route) and one link to upload a new photo.

 The last one is actually the easiest, because it's a static address: